 - Students whose permanent address is in the San Jose-San Francisco-Oakland, CA or Sacramento-Roseville Combined Statistical Areas

-- Students available for 5 hours of mentoring sessions during the time period of July-Aug 2019.
+- Students available for 5 hours of mentoring sessions during the time period of July-Sep 2020.
 Sessions will be a combination of online and in person.

-- Students available for a reading session in Aug 2019, in person, in San Francisco, with the San Francisco Contemporary Music Players.
+- Students available for a reading session in late summer/fall 2020, in person, in San Francisco, and with the San Francisco Contemporary Music Players.

-April 1, 2019 at midnight PST.
-Winners will be notified by mid April.
+April 1, 2020 at midnight PST.
+Winners will be notified by mid-April.